Mobinergy/workspace-one-api/README.md

 - [x] Add a tag for the specified organization group.
 - [x] Updates a tag for the specified organization group.

+### ProductMonitor
+- [x] Gets the list of apps.
+- [x] Gets the list of profiles.
+- [x] Gets the deployment status of the specified app or profile on various devices.

 ### AndroidWork
 In progress